From Invisible to Fully Booked

 - Website clicks in the low double digits per month

-- Only a handful of inbound calls
+- Only a handful of inbound calls per month

 - Not ranking in the local map pack for core services

-- Growth dependent on personal referrals
+- Growth dependent entirely on personal referrals

 The approach